SiddheshNayak/c-language/Assembly/README.md

 ### ISA Used

-The ISA used in this tutorial is **RISC-V**, specifically `riscv64i`, meaning we are emulating a 64-bit RISC-V CPU with integer instructions.
+The ISA used in this tutorial is **RISC-V**, specifically `rv32i`, meaning we are emulating a 32-bit RISC-V CPU with integer-only instructions.

 ---